 And more and more districts are getting onboard, especially after seeing what happens in a crash like this one.
 One driver at STN EXPO Indy completely changed his mind about lap/shoulder belts on school buses after witnessing the demonstration.

-Below, view the video taken at STN EXPO Indy of the crash test.
-If you’d like to see the results of the crash demonstration for yourself, NBC’s The Today Show was on hand to record the event and has exclusive rights to the onboard footage.
-They’ll share that report this fall, just in time for kids heading back to school.
-To get the specific date their segment will air, follow SafeGuard on Twitter and Facebook for updates.
+Below, view interior and exterior video taken at STN EXPO Indy of the crash test.
+If you’d like to see the results of the crash demonstration for yourself, NBC’s The Today Show was on hand to record the event with exclusive rights to a first showing of the onboard footage.
+They recently shared that report, just in time for kids heading back to school.